Devishree07/bookrecommendations/README.md

-Overview :
+Book Review App

-This is a simple Book Review Web Application that allows users to add books with details such as title, author, description, and an optional image.
-Users can see all added books and can delete the books they added.
-The application is built using HTML, CSS, and JavaScript.
+A simple and interactive Book Review Web Application that allows users to add books with details like title, author, description, and an optional image.
+Users can view all added books and delete only the books they added.

+Built using HTML, CSS, and Vanilla JavaScript.

-Features :
+🔹 Features

-Add a Book : Users can submit a book with title, author, description, and optionally an image.
+Add a Book: Submit books with title, author, description, and optional image.

-Conditional Image Display : If an image is not uploaded, the book displays only text, without leaving empty spaces.
+Conditional Image Display: If no image is uploaded, the layout shows only text — no blank spaces.

-Delete Own Books : Users can delete only the books they added.
+Delete Own Books: Only the user who added a book can delete it.

-Responsive Layout : Works on desktops and mobile devices.
+Responsive Layout: Works seamlessly on desktops and mobile devices.

-Technologies Used :
+Technologies Used

-HTML5
+HTML5 – structure of the application

-CSS3
+CSS3 – styling and layout

-JavaScript (Vanilla JS)
+JavaScript (Vanilla JS) – interactivity and DOM manipulation

-Usage :
+Usage

 Clone or download the repository.

 Open index.html in your browser.

-Enter the book details:
+Fill in the book details:

 Title (required)